 The Impact of PDPM on Patient Care

-PDPM’s patient-centric model has substantial implications for patient care.
+PDPM’s patient-centric model has substantial implications for caring for patients.
 The emphasis on individual patient characteristics ensures that care services are tailored to the patient’s unique needs, thereby improving the quality of care provided.
-Better quality of care, better patient outcomes.
+Better quality of care, better patient outcomes

 Under the previous RUG-IV model, the number of therapy minutes was a primary determinant for reimbursement, which could sometimes lead to therapy services being prescribed based on financial considerations rather than patient need.